Secure Keys to Areas Where Sensitive Data Is Stored

-Stanford University found that 88% of data breach incidents are caused by employees' mistakes.
+A Stanford University professor found that 85% of data breaches are caused by human error.
 Securing keys, setting up access levels, and automating the audit trail can all reduce human error, but it's just as important to train employees.
 That includes educating them on security best practices, such as:

 - Familiarize yourself with company security policies.